Ireland hero image

 • Killarney and Ring of Kerry devotions overlooking lakes and peninsulas, paired with donor appreciation dinners in manor houses

-• Northern Ireland reconciliation conversations in Belfast with visits to peace walls, Giant’s Causeway, and Downpatrick pilgrimage sites
+• Northern Ireland reconciliation conversations in Belfast, with visits to peace walls, Giant’s Causeway, and Downpatrick pilgrimage sites

 What Works Well